adamnfish/devenv/README.md

 ### Release

-The project uses GitHub Actions to build and publish a native binary macOS ARM64 as a date-based development release.
+The project uses GitHub Actions to build and publish a native binary for macOS ARM64 as a date-based development release.

 > [!WARNING]
-> The GitHub actions workflow does not properly sign the MacOS binaries, so the workflow artifact is currently not usable.
+> The GitHub actions workflow does not properly sign the macOS binaries, so the workflow artifact is currently not usable.
-> Building the MacOS binary locally on a Macbook works ok for now, this binary can be uploaded to the draft release in Step 4, below.
+> Building the macOS binary locally on a Macbook works ok for now, this binary can be uploaded to the draft release in Step 4, below.

 **Creating a release:**